 Whether you want to sign your business up for the app or volunteer to help transport food, this app is a great way to minimize food waste and give back to the community.
 Currently, the Food Rescue US app has helped over 75 million meals stay out of landfills and get to those who need them most.

 Location: the US

-This app helps volunteers serve their community by transporting excess food from point A to point B. It matches users with the non-profits serving food near them and guides them to the locations.
+This app helps volunteers serve their community by transporting excess food from point A to point B. It matches users with the non-profits serving food nearby and guides them to the locations.

 A “rescue” can be performed whenever the user has free time.
 In addition, the app provides background information on each of the non-profits so “rescuers” can get information about the organizations they are serving.

 This app helps connect users with leftover food following their significant events to charitable organizations.
 Once they collect food, then they redistribute it to those in need.

 The app connects volunteers, Uber drivers, and Lyft drivers with the event planners to ensure the food is picked up and delivered.

 This India-based app uses crowdsourcing to locate “hunger spots” in India and redistribute extra food to those places.
 If the food can feed more than 50 people, the No Food Waste app team will pick up and deliver the food to hunger spots.

 Users drop off food at designated hunger spots (marked on the app) themselves if the food can feed less than 50 people.